Disappearance of Thomas Gibson: Investigation

 Shortly after realizing Thomas was missing, Larry and his wife, Judith, phoned police.
 Larry was notified not to report for duty that day, though there were accounts of him having left the family's property in uniform for approximately 25 minutes during the initial search.
 According to Larry, his 4-year-old daughter, Karen, claimed to have witnessed an unidentified couple pull into the family's driveway and abduct Thomas, and that he wanted to search a nearby rest area for any sign of Thomas or the couple.
 Per the witness description, the unidentified couple consisted of a blonde white woman and a dark-haired white man, driving an older-model gold or tan truck.

 Though Larry's patrol car was not initially searched, it was subsequently discovered that its odometer had registered 7 mi that were unaccounted for on the day of Thomas's disappearance.
 Larry explained that the unaccounted miles were registered when he drove to the nearby rest area, searching for Thomas.
 Within the first six weeks of the investigation, Larry became the prime suspect in his son's disappearance.

-In 1992, Larry resigned from his position as the Douglas County sheriff's deputy, and he and wife Judy relocated to Avon, Montana, after giving birth to another child, a daughter named Lisa.
+In 1992, Larry resigned from his position as a Douglas County sheriff's deputy, and he and wife Judy relocated to Avon, Montana, after giving birth to another child, a daughter named Lisa.
 However, the couple separated in 1993 and Judy returned with the children to Oregon.
 Larry remained in Montana, where he worked as an insurance agent in Townsend.